 Due to the lack of regulations and the nature of the dog training industry, as well as the ever-changing practices of dog trainers.
 Midwest Animal Welfare Society, Inc. cannot be responsible for training by other pet professionals.
 Referrals to any dog trainers or dog training programs does not equal an endorsement.

 We encourage you to look into local companies that are members of National Organizations established to develop and promote the highest standards of professional and business practice among canine professionals.
-From dog training, to helping eliminate behavior problems, to pet health and care, it is important to understand all of your options.
+From eliminating basic, moderate or serious behavior problems it is important to understand all of your options and find the right trainer for you and your dogs!

 IACP supports balanced training philosophies and the responsible use of all training tools: